hanE111/RTMol/src/usage.md

 Run `phase_1.sh` and `phase_2.sh` cyclically to train ChemDFM.
 Other models can be trained in a similar way by changing base model.

+We reccommend using 8 H100/A800 GPUs for training.

 ## Evaluation

 Run `valid_final.py` to evaluate the model.